jump-dev/JuMP.jl/newdoc/advmodel.md

 ```

 ##### SOS Type 2
 An SOS Type 2 constraint says that, of the variables contained in the set, no more than two adjacent (in the order) variables may be non-zero.
-A weighting should be provided, as in SOS Type 1.
 ```julia
 N = 10
 @defVar(m, x[1:N], Bin)